 What you would see next is this:

 As you can see from the screenshot, a database is needed to run WordPress.
 So, let’s create one!
 To achieve this, head back to XAMPP, and in the MySQL section click Admin.

 The localhost/phpmyadmin page on your browser would open.
 Click on Databases.

 Type a name for your database.
 In this case we would be using the same name as the WordPress folder.
 Finally, click Create.

 Now we have created our WordPress database, head back to the where we stopped in step 5.
 Click Let’s go.
 Fill out the input areas as follows:

 Click Run the installation.

-Finally, chose a site title, set your passport and put in your email address and install WordPress.
+Finally, chose a site title, set your passport, put in your email address and proceed with WordPress localhost installation.

 Using our example folder name, you can access your local WordPress site by going to localhost/testwebsite, and WordPress admin by going to localhost/testwebsite/wp-admin.

 Installing WordPress on your computer is a pretty straightforward process.
 Even the most experienced developers start out with setting up WordPress locally before moving it online.